 Lincoln - Waterville Valley is a very small town located in the state of New Hampshire.
 With a population of 2,162 people and just one neighborhood, Lincoln - Waterville Valley is the 151st largest community in New Hampshire.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lincoln - Waterville Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lincoln - Waterville Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lincoln - Waterville Valley is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Lincoln - Waterville Valley who work in management occupations (28.32%), office and administrative support (11.66%), and food service (7.69%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lincoln - Waterville Valley is worth considering.

-Lincoln - Waterville Valley is one of the most well-educated cities in the nation.
-43.67% of adults in Lincoln - Waterville Valley have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The citizens of Lincoln - Waterville Valley are among the most well-educated in the nation: 43.67% of adults in Lincoln - Waterville Valley have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Lincoln - Waterville Valley in 2022 was $46,878, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $187,512 for a family of four.
 However, Lincoln - Waterville Valley contains both very wealthy and poor people as well.